JVDM022/Folder-Rename-for-JPG-to-UP1/README.md

 Update: v2 has been fixed and exe is working normally

-Bugs: right now, it just due to SEM generates uneven amount of y values, repack files gltiches out temporary solutions: you need manually to remove some patterns to get even x values and y values. eg. all the maximum y values for each different x should be the same. x1y100, x2,y100, x3y100 etc etc
+Bugs: right now, Due to SEM generates uneven amount of y values, repack files gltiches out temporary solutions: you need manually to remove some patterns to get even x values and y values. eg. all the maximum y values for each different x should be the same. x1y100, x2,y100, x3y100 etc etc